pzstar/totally/readme.txt

 == Changelog ==
+= 1.1.7 - Jul 027, 2020 =
+* Fixes with the latest change in parent theme

 = 1.1.6 - Mar 01, 2020 =
 * Header Social Icon opened in New Tab
 * Other Minor Fixes